srImathE satakOpAya nama:

-In fifth pAsuram, Looking at the clouds which are falling down as rain, parAnkusa nAyaki becomes sad saying “you too are captivated like me by emperumAn‘s qualities, activities, etc., and is suffering due to that”.
+In the fifth pAsuram, looking at the clouds which are falling down as rain, parAnkusa nAyaki becomes sad saying “you too are captivated like me by emperumAn‘s qualities, activities etc., and are suffering due to that”.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

 In the fifth pAsuram, seeing a cloud which is falling down as rain, parAnkusa nAyaki says “did you also become captivated in his valour?”.

 Fifth pAsuram – At that time, a cloud falls down as rain; She asks it “did you also become captivated in his ability to destroy the enemies?”.

 vAzhiya vAnamE! nIyum madhusUdhan

 pAzhimaiyil pattu avan kaN pAsaththAl naivAyE